developer-zebra/developer-zebra-site/src/solutions/index.md

 title: Zebra TechDocs
 layout: list-products.html
 products:
+  - title: ActiveEdge
+    description: A service for Zebra Android devices that can be customized to display scan buttons or an app drawer at the left and right edges of the screen.
+    url: /activeedge
+    image: /images/products/ActiveEdge.png
+    btn-text: Latest Docs
+    sections:
+      - title: About
+        url: /activeedge/2-1/guide/about
+      - title: Setup
+        url: /activeedge/2-1/guide/setup
+      - title: Settings
+        url: /activeedge/2-1/guide/settings
+      - title: Usage
+        url: /activeedge/2-1/guide/usage
+      - title: Troubleshooting
+        url: /activeedge/2-1/guide/troubleshooting
+    versions:
+      - url: /activeedge/2-1/guide/about
+        label: '2.1'
   - title: CartScan
     description: An app for Zebra Android devices that scans barcode data and delivers it as keystrokes to a PC via Bluetooth.
     url: /cartscan/2-1/guide/about